Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 {{% gist Dhole/dc998ea525a208987a69 %}}

 For the write operation, it can happen that it accesses the RAM region, where it performs a proper read, or it can access three other regions.
-First one is used to select the lower bits of the ROM bank.
-Second one is used to select the RAM bank or the upper bits of the ROM bank, depending on the state of a ROM/RAM mode flag.
-Third one is to enable or disable the ROM/RAM mode flag.
+The first one is used to select the lower bits of the ROM bank.
+The second one is used to select the RAM bank or the upper bits of the ROM bank, depending on the state of a ROM/RAM mode flag.
+The third one is to enable or disable the ROM/RAM mode flag.
 There is also an initial region to enable or disable the RAM, used by the cartridges to protect the RAM agains data corruption, but it's not needed here.